SaverioNapolitano/STYLEGUIDE-app/README.md

 > Currently the app works only for Android devices.

 > [!CAUTION]
-> Prior to using the app you have to change the MQTT broker and REST server addresses by modifying the `.aia` file.
+> Prior to using the app you have to change the MQTT broker and REST server addresses in the settings screen of the app (basic changes) or by modifying the `.aia` file (deeper changes).

 ## Purpose